Representatives of Hospitals & Clinics

-My name is Souby George; I graduated with my Bachelor of Science in Nursing from MGR University, India in 1997.
-I started working at UTMB in 2002.
-I earned my Masters of Science in Nursing with a focus on Healthcare System Management from Loyola University, New Orleans in 2011.
-I live in Galveston with my husband and two children.
-During my 15 year nursing career, I have worked in many specialty areas but my passion is cardiology.
-Currently, I work 12-hour night shifts as a nurse clinician on the postpartum unit.
+Souby graduated with her Bachelor of Science in Nursing from MGR University, India in 1997.
+She started working at UTMB in 2002.
+She earned my Masters of Science in Nursing with a focus on Healthcare System Management from Loyola University, New Orleans in 2011.
+She lives in Galveston with her husband and two children.
+During her 15 year nursing career, she has worked in many specialty areas but her passion is cardiology.
+Currently, she works 12-hour night shifts as a nurse clinician on the postpartum unit.

-Initiatives I have led include starting a Women, Infants and Children Monthly Newsletter to improve communication among the staff working within the department.
+Initiatives she has led include starting a Women, Infants and Children Monthly Newsletter to improve communication among the staff working within the department.
 As co-chairperson of the 2012 Nurses Week activities, we expanded the festivities to include all health system staff.
-I am also serving as the leader of the unit based retention and reward committee.
+She also serves as the leader of the unit based retention and reward committee.

-I currently serve as co-chair of the Night Nursing Council.
+She currently serves as co-chair of the Night Nursing Council.
 Our goal is to create a healthy work environment for our night shift workforce at UTMB.
 Partnering with the Employee Health Promotion team, we conducted several health promotion events and are planning more in the future.
-I believe an engaged staff with healthy choices will give us a work force filled with high morale and positive energy.
-I am also a member of the Retention, Research Council and Coordinating council.
+She believes an engaged staff with healthy choices will give us a work force filled with high morale and positive energy.
+She is also a member of the Retention, Research Council and Coordinating council.

-I would like to serve as the voice for the employees especially those working the night shift.
-I am looking forward to the day when our dreams come true; a quiet space for staff to relax and rejuvenate during their break along with affordable, and healthy food choices for the night shift employees.
+She would like to serve as the voice for the employees especially those working the night shift.
+She looks forward to the day when our dreams come true; a quiet space for staff to relax and rejuvenate during their break along with affordable, and healthy food choices for the night shift employees.

-I would like to thank all my colleagues who believed in me and took their time to vote for me.
-I am very proud to be a part of this council.
+She would like to thank all my colleagues who believed in her and took their time to vote.
+She is very proud to be a part of this council.